 Increased agricultural productivity, increased downstream processing and access to markets build local economies and global wealth.
 Economic growth provides resources for solving problems – conserving and restoring ecosystems, better sanitation and safer water, better health and education, updating the diesel fleet and other productive assets to emit less black carbon, developing better and cheaper ways of producing electricity, replacing cooking with wood and dung with better ways of preparing food thus avoiding respiratory disease and again reducing black carbon emissions.
 A global program of agricultural soils restoration is the foundation for balancing the human ecology.
 In last years international year of soils – France committed to increasing soil carbon by 0.4% per year.
 As a global objective and given the highest priority it is a solution to critical problems of biodiversity loss, development, food security and resilience to drought and flood.

 It is difficult to imagine a more poorly framed science and public policy issue than climate change – and it is equally difficult to imagine that this will change anytime soon.
 Much of the sturm and drang is obstinately misguided, horribly superficial and utterly inconsequential.
 We are likely to continue to muddle successfully through the morass of smug and superior, progressive idiocy.
+And their curmudgeonly counterparts.
 Technology will evolve, the movement to restore agricultural soils is growing and the need to conserve and restore ecosystems is met when economic resources are sufficient.
 At the nexus of development and environment is the opportunity to create comprehensive, integrated and practical responses across broad policy areas – while keeping democracy and capitalism thank you very much.